 Every NFL team just appeared in Las Vegas for the NFL draft.
 As many know, what often occurs directly after the draft is free-agent signings.
 Mainly, because signing after the draft won’t affect the compensatory draft picks.

 The last time Kaepernick was in Nevada was during his college football days.
-He threw for 10,098 yards and 82 touchdowns in three seasons.
+In three seasons, he threw for 10,098 yards and scored 82 touchdowns.
 He was the NCAA Division I player in history to ever throw for 10,000 passing yards and rush for 4,000 rushing yards in a career.